 Existence, Christianity, and the Paranormal

 Some complain that Christianity is no different than the paranormal -- the King of the unknown, the God of the gaps in our knowledge, the Lord of fog banks, clouds, and shrouds.
 But when we speak of Jesus, we put the lie to that.
-The Lord was not in a fog or a gap, but in cities, trade routes, and rural zones, walking on dirt, talking words to other people, touching them, breathing air, traveling, crying, sorrowing, sighing, bleeding, dying.
+The Lord was not in a fog or a gap, but in cities, trade routes, and rural zones, walking on dirt in lousy sandals, talking words to other people, touching them, breathing air, traveling, crying, sorrowing, sighing, bleeding, dying.
 For just a while, God was in the same muck we are, and had to cope with it.
 There's no 'gap' in that.
 God destroyed the 'gap' as we were trying to destroy Jesus.
 God is usually hidden, true, but is hidden behind what's in plain sight and in ordinary experience, close at hand not galaxies away.
 (It's hidden in part so we can be free to be as we are.)
-Even where there is mystery to it, it's not the mystery of a fog, it's more like a burning light so strong it blinds.
-Incarnation - being here as a bodily being, as Jesus - is what separates God from what we call the unknown and the paranormal.
+Even where there is mystery to it, it's not the mystery of a fog, it seems more like nothing but a burning light, so strong it blinds.
+To a Christian, the supernatural and the material realms are different sides to the same reality of existence.
+Incarnation - being here as a bodily being, as Jesus - is what separates God from what we call the paranormal.